History of Planned Obsolescence

 2021 US President Joe Biden issues a right-to-repair executive order that encourages the Federal Trade Commission to issue rules on manufacturers to enable consumers to repair their own goods.

-2023 Apple reverses it’s position and now supports California’s right to repair bill which then passed into law (September).
+Apple reversed its position to now support California’s right to repair bill which subsequently passed into law on October 12th.
 Manufacturers must make repair materials available for a set period after the product is last manufactured.
 Cities, counties, makerspaces, local repairers can all bring cases against non-compliant manufacturers